c0achmcguirk/JavaScriptZoo/README.md

 Branches
 --------
 The following branches exist in this project.
-Here are brief descriptiosn of each.
+Here are brief descriptions of each.

 - **01-Assignment** Shows how you assign values to variables in both languages.
 - **02-Conditions** If/Else blocks